Legitamine/metanthropes/README.md

 Special shoutouts and huge thanks to the lovely community of Metanthropes, for their continued support and feedback:
  - @MB & party for amazing feedback and suggestions, and for being the first to contribute specific code suggestions for the project!
- - @RXOliver and the gang over at the THC Discord for the playtesting and suggestions!
+ - @RXOliver and the gang over at the THC Discord for playtesting, feedback and suggestions!
+ - Our close friends, who have been instrumental in shaping Metanthropes since its infancy, back in 2014!
+For the game we deserve!!
- - Finally a special shoutout to my buddy @aMUSiC, who has guided me to avoid many pitfalls and for code-review assistance & overall mentoring!!
+ - Finally a special shoutout to my buddy @aMUSiC, who has guided me to avoid many pitfalls, for code-review assistance & overall mentoring!!

+Metanthropes is a registered trademark of Legitamine Games.
+All rights reserved.